shaik1002/biggitlabbomb/doc/user/project/merge_requests/duo_in_merge_requests.md

 FLAG:
 The availability of this feature is controlled by a feature flag.
 For more information, see the history.

-WARNING:
-This feature is considered [experimental](../../../policy/experiment-beta-support.md) and is not intended for customer usage outside of initial design partners.
-We expect major changes to this feature.

-DISCLAIMER:
-This page contains information related to upcoming products, features, and functionality.
-It is important to note that the information presented is for informational purposes only.
-Please do not rely on this information for purchasing or planning purposes.
-The development, release, and timing of any products, features, or functionality may be subject to change or delay and remain at the sole discretion of GitLab Inc.

 When your merge request is ready to be reviewed, use GitLab Duo Code Review to perform an initial review.